beam-cloud/beta9/docs/opa/README.md

 ## Managing On-Premise Worker Pools

 In Beam, we have a concept of a "worker pool", which is a worker with certain attributes.
 For example, you might create a worker pool for a certain set of GPUs.
-To get started, we can create a worker pool with a certain set of attributes.
 This can be done via CLI:

-Let's create a worker pool via CLI:

 ```sh
 beam pool create --name my-h100-pool --gpu-type A100 --default-gpu-count 1